 Manningham Adaptation & Resilience Group

-We are a group of local women who believe we are facing existential threats brought about by climate change and other associated predicaments
+We are a group of locals who believe we are facing existential threats brought about by climate change and other associated predicaments

 We are committed to contributing to local community resilience, both practically and emotionally.